 National Registry of Wrongful Convictions

 Francisco “Franky” Carrillo was sixteen when arrested and later sentenced to life for a murder, but thanks to the work of one of the nation’s many Innocence Projects, his conviction was overturned and he was released.
 The case highlights the problems with eyewitness testimony which can be faulty, and should not be the sole basis for any conviction.
 Witnesses were told who to identify in the line-up procedure.
-This calls cries out for reforms nationally in how identifications are made.
+This case cries out for reforms nationally in how identifications are made.
 The Northern California Innocence Project in Santa Clara is to be commended for their heroic work in this case.
 Meet Franky and watch his articulate story on MSNBC news.

 The Following is From the Northwestern Center for Wrongful Convictions